indecisiveuser/phylobio_project/README.md

 model.
 This was shown via the difference in quality between the 18S and mitochondria base ML trees.
-Further mitochondria dataset analyses showed that the Bayesian GTR tree was more robust than the ML tree to ablation, removal of outgroups, and realignment of data subsets.
+Further mitochondria dataset analyses showed that the Bayesian GTR tree was more robust than the ML tree to ablation, and realignment of data subsets.
 The largest challenge was data processing.
 In particular, curating a dataset that would have better bootstrap support and posterior probabilities compared to the 18S dataset proved to be a challenge.
 Future directions could include testing a different clade, more and/or different genes, and other phylogenetic tree inferance software such as RAxML.

 # References